redux-saga/redux-saga/docs/api/README.md

 The middleware instance exposes a `run` method.
 You can use this method to run Sagas and connect them to the Store at a later point in time.

+The Saga will be provided `getState` method of the store as the first argument.
+If `run` was provided with a non empty `...args`.
+All elements of `args` will be passed to `saga` as additional parameters.

 #### Example